apache/incubator-taverna-site/content/download/maven/index.md

 hosted by the [eScience Lab, University of Manchester](http://www.esciencelab.org.uk/)

-> Note that these repositories are _not_ affiliated with Apache Software Foundation and is maintained for archival purposes only.
+> Note that these repositories are _not_ affiliated with Apache Software Foundation and are maintained for archival purposes only.

 You may need to use the Maven repository if developing plugins for Taverna 2.x: